dbc60/blog/content/post/waiting-for-election-results.md

 date: 2020-11-07T08:23:14-05:00
 2020: ["11"]
 categories: [post]
+tags: [politics]
 ---

 The election is over.
 All we can do is wait for the counting complete.
-I hope enough people who see just how terrible this failure of a human being is went to the polls and voted.
+I hope enough people who see just how terrible this failure of a human being, Donald Trump, is went to the polls and voted.
 The future of our country depends on it.

 Nevertheless, I have to get a few things off my chest.
 This morning, I considered writing a post about how horrible and dangerous the actions and words of Donald Trump are and how they undermine trust in one of the most sacred aspects of American democracy, the electoral process.
 It is through our right to vote for our representatives in government that our democracy functions.
 Without trust in that process, our democracy and our country fail.
 <!--more-->